 Cut a drywall piece that fits the hole.
 You don’t have to cut the perfect fit but do not allow the seam’s width to be above 1/8 inches.
 Place the covering on the hole and use screws to hold it firmly to the backing strips.
 Make sure the screw are maintained at about one inch from the edges of the covering, giving them about six inches spacing.

-The thickness of the covering must be as exact as the existing drywall, which is mostly ½ inch.
+The thickness of the covering must be as exact as the existing sheetrock, which is mostly ½ inch.

-Use a light layer of drywall joint compound to cover the drywall tape with a six-inch drywall knife.
+Use a light layer of sheetrock joint compound to cover the sheetrock tape with a six-inch sheetrock knife.
 The mesh should be visible through the compound.
-Allow the compound sometime to dry, and then proceed by scraping off the surface using the knife to get rid of any clumps or burrs.
+Allow the compound some time to dry, then proceed by scraping off the surface using the knife to get rid of any clumps or burrs.

-Apply another light layer of the previous compound, but this time, let it extend beyond the previous layer’s corners.
-Feather the edges of the wet compound on the drywall in the area using the knife so it doesn’t taper to anything.
+Apply another light layer of the previous compound, but this time let it extend beyond the previous layer’s corners.
+Feather the edges of the wet compound on the sheetrock in the area using the knife so it doesn’t taper to anything.
 Give the second layer some time to dry and then scrape again, and apply the third layer.
 Leave the third layer to dry.

 Use a sanding sponge to smoothen the surface of the dried compound.
 Avoid over-sanding the compound so you don’t block the visible tape mesh.
 To reduce dust, you can perform wet-sand using a wet-sanding sponge.